Nick-Pearson/COMS30115/Extensions.md

 * Refactor to so that we can compile and run on blue crystal to produce our final results
 * Shadow mapping in rasterizer
 * FXAA anti-aliasing
-* Proper global illumination (current implementation is a bit broken)
+* Proper global illumination
-* Soft shadows in raytracer (by using multiple shadow rays)
+* Soft shadows in raytracer
 * Textures / Normal maps
 * Reflective & Refractive materials in raytracer
+* Importance sampling in Global Illumination

 _In Progress_:
 * Full clipping in rasterizer